 - (15) (a) "Delinquency program" means any intake, probation, or similar program; regional detention center or facility; or community-based program, whether owned and operated by or contracted by the department, or institution owned and operated by or contracted by the department, which provides intake, supervision, or custody and care of children who are alleged to be or who have been found to be delinquent under this chapter. - (b) "Delinquency program staff" means supervisory and direct care staff of a delinquency program as well as support staff who have direct contact with children in a delinquency program. - (c) "Delinquency prevention programs" means programs designed for the purpose of reducing the occurrence of delinquency, including criminal gang activity, and juvenile arrests.
-The term excludes arbitration, diversionary or mediation programs, and community service work or other treatment available subsequent to a child committing a delinquent act. - (16) "Department" means the Department of Juvenile Justice.
+The term excludes arbitration, diversionary or mediation programs, and community service work or other treatment available subsequent to a child committing a delinquent act.

-(17) "Designated facility" or "designated treatment facility" means any facility designated by the department to provide treatment to juvenile offenders.

-- (18) "Detention care" means the temporary care of a child in secure or, nonsecure, or home detention, pending a court adjudication or disposition or execution of a court order.
-There are two three types of detention care, as follows: - (a) "Secure detention" means temporary custody of the child while the child is under the physical restriction of a secure detention center or facility pending adjudication, disposition, or placement. - (b) "Nonsecure detention" means temporary custody of the child while the child is in a residential home in the community in a physically nonrestrictive environment under the supervision of the Department of Juvenile Justice pending adjudication, disposition, or placement. - (b) (c) "Nonsecure detention" "Home detention" means temporary, nonsecure custody of the child while the child is released to the custody of the parent, guardian, or custodian in a physically nonrestrictive environment under the supervision of the department staff pending adjudication, disposition, or placement.
-Forms of nonsecure detention include, but are not limited to, home detention, electronic monitoring, day reporting centers, evening reporting centers, and nonsecure shelters.

-Nonsecure detention may include other requirements imposed by the court.
+- (16) "Department" means the Department of Juvenile Justice. - (17) "Designated facility" or "designated treatment facility" means any facility designated by the department to provide treatment to juvenile offenders. - (18) "Detention care" means the temporary care of a child in secure, or nonsecure, or home detention, pending a court adjudication or disposition or execution of a court order.
+There are two three types of detention care, as follows: - (a) "Secure detention" means temporary custody of the child while the child is under the physical restriction of a secure detention center or facility pending adjudication, disposition, or placement. - (b) "Nonsecure detention" means temporary custody of the child while the child is in a residential home in the community in a physically nonrestrictive environment under the supervision of the Department of Juvenile Justice pending adjudication, disposition, or placement. - (b) (c) "Nonsecure detention" "Home detention" means temporary nonsecure custody of the child while the child is released to the custody of the parent, guardian, or custodian in a physically nonrestrictive environment under the supervision of the department staff pending adjudication, disposition, or placement.
+Forms of nonsecure detention include, but are not limited to, home detention, electronic monitoring, day reporting centers, evening reporting centers, nonsecure shelters, and may include other requirements imposed by the court.

-(19) "Detention center or facility" means a facility used pending court adjudication or disposition or execution of court order for the temporary care of a child alleged or found to have committed a violation of law.
+- (19) "Detention center or facility" means a facility used pending court adjudication or disposition or execution of court order for the temporary care of a child alleged or found to have committed a violation of law.
 A detention center or facility may provide secure or nonsecure custody.
-A facility used for the commitment of adjudicated delinquents shall not be considered a detention center or facility.

-- (20) "Detention hearing" means a hearing for the court to determine if a child should be placed in temporary custody, as provided for under part V in delinquency cases. - (21) "Disposition hearing" means a hearing in which the court determines the most appropriate dispositional services in the least restrictive available setting provided for under part VII, in delinquency cases. - (22) "Family" means a collective of persons, consisting of a child and a parent, guardian, adult custodian, or adult relative, in which: - (a) The persons reside in the same house or living unit; or - (b) The parent, guardian, adult custodian, or adult relative has a legal responsibility by blood, marriage, or court order to support or care for the child. - (23) "Family in need of services" has the same meaning as provided in s.
-984.03 means a family that has a child for whom there is no pending investigation into an allegation of abuse, neglect, or abandonment or no current supervision by the
+A facility used for the commitment of adjudicated delinquents shall not be considered a detention center or facility. - (20) "Detention hearing" means a hearing for the court to determine if a child should be placed in temporary custody, as provided for under part V in delinquency cases. - (21) "Disposition hearing" means a hearing in which the court determines the most appropriate dispositional services in the least restrictive available setting provided for under part VII, in delinquency cases. - (22) "Family" means a collective of persons, consisting of a child and a parent, guardian, adult custodian, or adult relative, in which: - (a) The persons reside in the same house or living unit; - (b) The parent, guardian, adult custodian, or adult relative has a legal responsibility by blood, marriage, or court order to support or care for the child.